lizfaria/Portfolio-2020/src/markdown-pages/collection/portfolio.md

       to pair with the ᖃᓪᓗᓈᖅᑕᐃᑦ ᓯᑯᓯᓛᕐᒥᑦ PRINTED TEXTILES FROM KINNGAIT STUDIOS exhibit.
 It displays all objects at the exhibit and features hotspots on each object page that users can interact with to open multimedia models with more information.
-A requirment of the app was for it to provide support for offline experience and bad network connections.
+A requirement of the app was for it to provide support for offline experience and bad network connections.
 For this reason, it is built as a Progressive Web App - it uses a service worker to cache data.